michael-gracie/gslides/docs/chart.rst

 Histogram
 ------------------------------------------

 Histograms are unique in that Google will perform the bucketing of values before plotting.
-In this way ``x_column`` for Histogram charts can simply be set to a dummy string.
+In this way ``x_axis_column`` for Histogram charts can simply be set to a dummy string.